markusmobius/go-trafilatura/README.md

 Go-Trafilatura is a Go package and command-line tool which seamlessly downloads, parses, and scrapes web page data: it can extract metadata, main body text and comments while preserving parts of the text formatting and page structure.

-As implied by its name, this package is based on [Trafilatura][0] which is a Python package that created by [Adrien Barbaresi][1].
-We decided to port this package because according to ScrapingHub [benchmark][2], at the time this port is created Trafilatura is the most efficient open-source article extractor.
-This is especially impressive considering how robust its code, only around 4,000 lines of Python code that separated in 26 files.
-As comparison, [Dom Distiller][3] has 148 files with around 17,000 lines of code.
+As implied by its name, this package is based on [Trafilatura][0] which is a Python package created by [Adrien Barbaresi][1].
+We decided to port this package because, based on the ScrapingHub [benchmark][2] available at the time of creation, Trafilatura was the most efficient open-source article extractor.
+This is especially impressive considering Trafilatura's code robustness: it achieves this performance with only about 4,000 lines of Python code across 26 files.
+In comparison, [Dom Distiller][3] requires approximately 17,000 lines of code in 148 files.

-The structure of this package is arranged following the structure of original Python code.
-This way, any improvements from the original can be implemented easily here.
-Another advantage, hopefully all web page that can be parsed by the original Trafilatura can be parsed by this package as well with identical result.
+The package's structure closely mirrors the original Python code.
+This alignment not only simplifies the implementation of future improvements but also ensures that any web page parsable by the original Trafilatura should yield identical results with this package.

 ## Table of Contents